 The Certificate in Business & Corporate Law provides LLM students with an opportunity to develop the knowledge and skills necessary to become well-rounded business lawyers.
 The approved courses for this certificate draw from the curriculum in this area, which ensures that students develop a strong understanding of fundamental areas of business and corporate law while also acquiring advanced training in specialized areas such as corporate finance, law, economics, publicly traded corporations and taxation.

-Please visit the School of Law website for a list of representative courses in this discipline (https:// law.wustl.edu/academics/llm-mls-jsd-programs-overview/ programs-for-international-lawyers-llm-for-international-lawyers/ courses-for-the-certificate-in-business-corporate-law-llm-forinternational-lawyers/).
+Students must earn 9 credit units as part of the 24 credit units required for the LLM.
+Students cannot earn a certificate without completing the LLM degree.
+Please visit the School of Law website for a list of representative courses in this discipline (https://law.wustl.edu/academics/llm-mls-jsd-programs-overview/programs-for-international-lawyers-llm-for-international-lawyers-for-international-lawyers-courses-for-the-certificate-in-business-corporate-law-llm-for-international-lawyers/).